JamesMGithire/phase-1-week-3-project/Readme.md

 text) that has a "change" event listener.
-After there is change in the input value, fetch books that match the input value and have them listed in an unordered list using "GET" method.</p> <br><br> <p> After clicking on the book desired, show the details of the book (the title, author, category, number of copies the library owns, and the number available (not given out)). </p>
+After there is change in the input value, fetch books that match the input value and have them listed in an unordered list using "GET" method.</p> <br><br> <p> After clicking on the book desired, the application displays the details of the book (the title, author, category, number of copies the library owns, and the number available (not given out)). </p>
 <p><strong>Execution</strong> : Add an eventListener to each listed item to
 display the details and the buttons to update the information as needed.